ealitten/learning-ml/README.md

 ## **Project Description**

-We defined our initial project as follows:
+We defined our initial project as:

 ```
 Making predictions using machine learning